sebastiansandqvist/mithril-examples/README.md

 # Contributing

-Install the firebase cli tools from npm in order to run the local server.

 Run `npm start` to start the local server.
 Run `npm run watch` to bundle the code and continue watching for incremental builds.
 Run `npm run lint` and make sure there are no linting errors or warnings in your changes prior to making a pull request.